PanDAWMS/panda-docs/docs/source/advanced/brokerage.rst

    * Skip all queues if the number of files to be aggregated to the nucleus is larger than ``NQUEUED_NUC_CAP_FOR_JOBS`` (defined in :doc:`gdpconfig </advanced/gdpconfig>`).

-   * If priority :raw-html:`&GreaterEqual;` 800 or scout jobs, skip queues which have -1 in the ``pledgedCPU`` field in CRIC since they are considered as opportunistic resources.
+   * If priority :raw-html:`&GreaterEqual;` 800 or scout jobs, skip queues unless associated with the nucleus.

    * If priority :raw-html:`&GreaterEqual;` 800 or scout jobs or merging jobs or pre-merged jobs, skip inactive queues (where no jobs got started in the last 2 hours although activated jobs had been there).